 Even though temperatures are cooling off and the humidity is drying up, it's still quite warm in September.
-Be sure to read my Complete Packing Guide for China for more information.
+Be sure to read my Complete Packing Guide for China

 - Clothing: take lightweight, quick-drying clothing for daytime outings and a very light cover (e.g. long sleeve shirt or lightweight sweater) for evenings when it may be cooler.

 - Accessories: a sun hat, sunglasses, lightweight jacket for evening.

 - Cooling and drying of northern China makes September a great time to visit, especially Beijing.